Farewe/invacost/Readme.md

     ## Warning in calculateRawAvgCosts(db.over.time, minimum.year = 1970, maximum.year = 2017): There are 11 cost values for periods earlier than 1970, which will be removed.

-    ## Warning in calculateRawAvgCosts(db.over.time, minimum.year = 1970, maximum.year = 2017): There are 1cost values for periods later than 2017 which will be removed.
+    ## Warning in calculateRawAvgCosts(db.over.time, minimum.year = 1970, maximum.year = 2017): There are 1 cost values for periods later than 2017 which will be removed.

 ``` r
 raw.costs2